koestler/go-iotdevice/README.md

 to automatically cross-compile amd64, arm64, and arm/v7
 publicly available [docker images](https://github.com/koestler/go-iotdevice/pkgs/container/go-iotdevice).
 The docker-container is built on top of Alpine, the binary is `/go-iotdevice` and the config is expected to be at `/config.yaml`.
-The container runs as the non-root user `app`.
+The container runs as a non-root user `app`.

 The GitHub tags use semantic versioning and whenever a tag like v2.3.4 is built, it is pushed to docker tags v2, v2.3, and v2.3.4.